Is sin 90 degrees undefined?

 Why do electrons lose or gain electrons?
 Explanation: Atoms and chemical species lose or gain electrons when they react in order to gain stability.
 Thus, typically, metals (with nearly empty outer shells) lose electrons to non-metals, thereby forming positive ions.
 The number of electrons depends on their position on the Periodic table (in simple terms). […]

-What frequency is 75 meters?
+What frequency means?

 Begin typing your search term above and press enter to search.
 Press ESC to cancel.